What is Learning Disability

 This staff member is qualified in special education and is trained in the use of techniques and strategies which are effective in dealing with learning disabilities.
 This person will either directly deliver services to students or provide class room teachers with strategies needed to assist students in the regular classroom.

 The Ministry of Education offers residential schools with resource services for students with severe learning disabilities.
-There are four schools:
+There are three schools:

 - Amethyst School, London, Ontario